osuagwu/laradmin/packages/bethelchika/laradmin/docs/permission.md

 See control panel for source for how to manage permissions.

 ## Policies and gate
-Laradmin provide some Laravel policies and gate which use the permission system to provide authorisation at the for sorce type of 'model' 'table'.
+Laradmin provides some Laravel policies and gates which use the permission system to provide authorisation  for source types of *model* and *table*.
 These are already implemented in the admin and profile pages.
-So you can easily check access in controllers and views etc:
+You can easily check access in controllers and views etc:
 ```php
 class UserProfileController extends Controller
 {